jbiatek/BSGRulebook/rulebook.md

 #### Raptors

 Raptors aren't used in space areas.
 Instead, certain game actions will "risk" them (presumably, you are sending them on a dangerous mission to deep space), and a failure will cause them to be destroyed.
 Just like the other human ships, when destroyed they are removed from the game.
+If there are no raptors left, players may not use abilities that require risking a raptor.

 Unlike every other ship, raptors may still be risked during the New Caprica phase before Galactica returns to orbit.

 #### Vipers